ElsonOtake/Origami/README.md

 > The Ruby on Rails capstone project is about building a mobile web application to manage budget.

-This application allows the user to:
+This application allows the customer to:

 - Register and log in, so that the data is private to them;
 - Introduce new transactions associated with a category;